Financial Independence Investing Guide: FIRE, 4% Rule & Portfolio Strategy

 Crushing Debt: The Wealth Killer

 Debt is negative leverage.
 High-interest credit card debt or personal loans act as a drag on your progress.
 Using methods like the Debt Snowball (paying smallest balances first for momentum) or the Debt Avalanche (paying highest interest rates first for mathematical efficiency) is critical.
 Your income is your greatest wealth-building tool—don't let debt interest steal it.
+For a dedicated guide, read How to Handle Credit Card Debt So You Can Start Investing.

 Developing a "Contrarian" Mindset